PostgreSQL – HAVING clause

 - The HAVING clause provides the condition for group rows created by the GROUP BY clause.

-- The WHERE clause sets the condition fro each row before the GROUP BY clause is applied.
+- The WHERE clause sets the condition for each row before the GROUP BY clause is applied.

 SELECT customer_id, SUM (amount) FROM payment GROUP BY customer_id HAVING SUM (amount) > 200;